klintan/ros2_usb_camera/README.md

 # ROS2 USB Camera Node

-Its based on both the image_tools cam2image demos for Ros2 as well as the libuvc project for ROS1.
+Its based on both the image_tools cam2image demos for ROS2 as well as the libuvc and usb_cam project for ROS1.

 Features
-- CameraInfo (not done)
+- CameraInfo available
-- CompressedImage topic (done)
+- CompressedImage topic (see compressed images for republishing using image_transport)
-- Image topic (not done)
+- Image topic

-There will be major changes to the code as it is not done yet, WIP.
+There might be major changes to the code as it is a WIP.

-#### Topics
+### Topics
 `/camera_info` - topic for camera info
 `/image_raw` - topic for raw image data